 On the other hand, a heterogeneous hybrid cloud is built with the private and public environments coming from different providers, such as AWS paired with OpenStack.
 The heterogeneous approach is more complicated upfront, but users have more control over infrastructures changes in the future.
 IT staff may require more formal training due to the differences in vendor services and complexities in marrying the two.

 Once you've selected a hybrid cloud infrastructure model, map out workflows to avoid network and performance issues.
 Overcome these common challenges with four steps.

-First, define where application components are hosted to keep performance up and costs down.
+, define where application components are hosted to keep performance up and costs down.
 Divide the components into three groups based on where they run best: the public cloud, the data center or both.
 After components are assigned, design workflows and network connectivity.

 Next, define and create the workflow crossing points between the cloud front end and the data center back end.
-Centrally control these workflows to ensure appropriate performance and to retain the elasticity benefits of the public cloud, as well as the security benefits of the private data center.
+Centrally control these workflows to ensure appropriate performance and to retain the elasticity benefits the public cloud, as well as the security benefits the private data center.

 Then, manage the VPN address space.
 Typically, enterprises establish their VPNs with private IP addresses and should define IP subnets for users and applications.
 Follow the container model, and create private subnets for each application, with only external interfaces translated to a VPN address space.
 Assign subnets to each application component to ensure they're always accessible, even when shared by multiple apps.